 The meal-kit delivery industry came onto the food-sourcing scene to rave reviews.
 In 2015, sales of ready-to-cook meals delivered to consumers’ doorsteps topped $1 billion and were estimated to grow by a factor of 10 over the next five years in the U.S.

-While these DIY meals are welcome to those who value home-cooked meals, a 2018 study “Job Quality in a Meal-Kit Fulfillment Center” found that, for those who package the ingredients and instructions the working conditions are less than ideal and may, in fact, be dangerous.
+While these DIY meals are welcome to those who value home-cooked meals, found that, for those who package the ingredients and instructions the working conditions are less than ideal and may, in fact, be dangerous.
 Workers in a California-based fulfillment center reported:

 Advances in end-of-arm tools that are both safe for food handling and adaptable enough to handle the variability in shapes, sizes, and weights make it possible for robots to eliminate the danger for employees, increasing productivity and giving customers the peace of mind that will keep them coming back for more.

 These examples illustrate just a few of the ways in which automation and robotics can tackle the dull and dangerous work that should no longer be done by people.
 If your supply chain is looking for ways to reduce the risk of injury to your employees, lower your employee turnover rates, and improve productivity and quality, contact us.
-We can show you how to build a better workforce.
+We can show you how to build a more efficient and safer workforce.